MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

         2. Get the fragment iterator's current fragment by calling [**NetRingIteratorGetFragment**](netringiteratorgetfragment.md).
         3. Fill in the fragment's information, such as its **ValidLength**, based on its matching hardware descriptor.
         4. Get a packet for this fragment by calling [**NetRingIteratorGetPacket**](netringiteratorgetpacket.md).
-        5. Bind the fragment to the packet by setting the packet's **FragmentIndex** to the fragment's current index in the fragment ring and setting the number of fragments to **1**.
+        5. Bind the fragment to the packet by setting the packet's **FragmentIndex** to the fragment's current index in the fragment ring and setting the number of fragments appropriately (in this example, it is set to **1**).
         6. Optionally, fill in any other packet information such as checksum info.
         7. Call [**NetRingAdvanceFragmentIterator**](netringadvancefragmentiterator.md) to move to the next fragment.
         7. Call [**NetRingAdvancePacketIterator**](netringadvancepacketiterator.md) to move to the next packet.